sunpy/sunpy.org/about/project.rst

 This role would develop a set of processes for both sponsored and non-sponsored affiliated packages, a review procedure for new affiliated packages, and lead the effort to integrate instrument teams with SunPy.

 **Commitment Level**: This role needs an investment of time at the beginning to set up the processes for affiliated packages.
 These processes would then determine the likely time commitment after that.

+.. _role_project_custodians:

+Project Custodians
+^^^^^^^^^^^^^^^^^^

+The Project Custodians are trusted community members with a proven track record of constructive contribution to the goals of the project.
+Collectively, the Project Custodians make decisions about the direction of the project and have authority over the project, which is delegated to the Steering Committee.

+It is expected that Project Custodians act as role models for the Community and are custodians of the SunPy Project.
+The Project Custodians elect a Steering Committee to lead the SunPy Project.

 .. _emeritus_role_holders: